brk-a/DSA/0x06-dsa/1-graphs.md

 #### bridges problem
 * given a graph, is there a bridge (cut edge)?
     * a bridge is any edge in a graph whose removal increases the number of connected components (increases the number of graphs)
-    * bridges hint at weaknesses , bottlenecks, vulnerabilities etc
+    * bridges hint at weaknesses, bottlenecks, vulnerabilities etc

     <ul>
     <li>- [] directed</li>